khalidfarooq/khalidfarooq/README.md

 <h1 align="center">Hi 👋, I'm Khalid</h1>
 <h3 align="center">I am a full-time Senior Software Developer at Nasdaq.
-In addition to my role at Nasdaq, I am the founder and creator of LucidWave AI and MediscribePro.
-LucidWave AI is an AI Automation Agenecy that helps business utilise AI in their existing flow and build AI SaaS for businesses.
-Mediscribe Pro is an AI SaaS medical scribing, charting and documentation tool for all health care professionals.</h3>
+In addition to my role at Nasdaq, I am the founder of [Mediscribe Pro](https://www.mediscribe.pro/) and [LucidWave AI](https://www.lucidwaveai.com/).
+Mediscribe Pro is an AI SaaS medical scribing, charting and documentation tool for all health care professionals.
+LucidWave AI is an AI Automation Agenecy that helps business utilise AI in their existing flow and build AI SaaS for businesses.</h3>

 - 🔭 I’m currently working on **[Mediscribe Pro](https://www.mediscribe.pro/)**